 Stanford Energy is brought to you by the Precourt Institute for Energy

 How cost-effective are citywide energy storage programs?
-As an intern at the City of Palo Alto Utilities last summer, Nora Hennessy was tasked with building a model to answer that question.
+As an intern at the City of Palo Alto Utilities during summer 2019, Nora Hennessy was tasked with building a model to answer that question.
 California mandates that municipal utilities like Palo Alto’s consider energy storage targets every three years.

 “The thought is that with these targets publicly-owned utilities could help encourage behind-the-meter battery usage.
 This in turn can help decarbonize the grid, make better use of excess renewable energy, and enhance resiliency,” explains Lena Perkins, senior resource planner and manager of Palo Alto’s Program for Emerging Technologies, and Hennessy’s internship mentor.